maustinstar/AssetGenerator/README.md

 Build your project and assets will be generated.

->For image assets, you may provide either @1x, @2x, or @3x, but you will recieve a build warning unless the largest scale is provided.
+>For assets, you may provide any size, but you will recieve a build warning unless the largest required scale is provided.

->For app icons, you **must** provide the 1024x1024 icon.

 ## Built With